Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Problem Formulation

-Given an LTL formula $\varphi$, our goal is to identify a set of initial states, from which trajectories of System~\eqref{true_dynamics} satisfy $\varphi$.
+In this work, we assume all sets $u_i \in X_U$, $X_G$, and $X$ are compact and convex.
+Given specification $\varphi$, our goal is to identify the set of initial states, from which trajectories of System~\eqref{true_dynamics} satisfy $\varphi$.
 However, since System~\eqref{true_dynamics} is possibly high-dimensional and unknown, we assume the availability of an i.i.d. dataset $D = \{({x}_i, {x}_i^+)\}_{i=1}^{m}$, where $x_i^+ = f(x_i)$.
 Our problem can then be stated as follows.